AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/ajo-b2c/module3.3/ex1.md

 ## 3.3.1.4 Decision Rules

-A Rule (also called eligibility rule) is the equivalent of a **Segment**.
-A Rule is in fact a Segment itself with the only difference that a Rule can be used with an Offer to provide the best offer to a profile in Adobe Experience Platform.
+A Rule (also called eligibility rule) is the equivalent of an **audience**.
+A Rule is in fact an audience itself with the only difference that a Rule can be used with an Offer to provide the best offer to a profile in Adobe Experience Platform.

-As you already know how to define Segments based on the previous enablement modules, let's just quickly revisit the Segmentation Environment:
+As you already know how to define audiences based on the previous enablement modules, let's just quickly revisit the Segmentation Environment:

 Go to **Rules**.
 Click **+ Create Rule**.